 Desmond stared at his workbook intensely, his lips pursed and eyes quizzical.
 He had been working on a Mathematics problem for some time and just couldn’t seem to figure out the answer.

-By this time his teacher, Ms Wilson, had been observing him for quite a while.
-A few moments after she saw his face, she spoke up gently.
+By this time his teacher, Ms Wilson, who had been observing him for a while, spoke up gently.

 “Are you all right, Desmond?”

 “I just don’t get this!” he exclaimed.
 Some of his classmates stopped to see what was going on.